rglsaran/lemon-tree-repo/README.md

 # lemon-tree-repo
-lemon-tree-repo is a repository for Lemon Tree Learning Project
+lemon-tree-repo is a first repository for Lemon Tree Learning Project